Home sales fall by more than one-third statewide

-Home sales fell 33.8% in April compared to last year as interest rate hikes and limited inventories of homes being listed across Maryland.
+ANNAPOLIS — Home sales fell 33.8% in April compared to last year as interest rate hikes and limited inventories of homes being listed across Maryland impact real estate markets.

 Home sales fall by more than one-third statewide